Department of Biomedical Engineering

 The School of Engineering at the University of Bridgeport is a rapidly growing school with Ph.D., MS and undergraduate programs in a number of exciting fields.
 The School of Engineering has quadrupled its sponsored research funding over the last three years.

-The Department of Biomedical Engineering in the School of Engineering at the University of Bridgeport (UB) invites applications for a full time tenure-track position at the Assistant, Associate and/or full Professor levels to commence in the spring term of 2015.
+The Department of Biomedical Engineering in the School of Engineering at the University of Bridgeport (UB) invites applications for a full time tenure-track position at the Assistant, Associate and/or full Professor levels to commence in the fall term of 2015.

 Candidates must have a Ph.D. degree or equivalent in Engineering, Biomedical Sciences or a closely related field.
 A strong interest in teaching graduate and undergraduate courses and an excellent scholarly record are required.
 Motivation for extramural grant writing and continued academic excellence in candidate’s area of expertise is expected.
 Applicant is required to develop and teach courses for the Biomedical Engineering Department and in other engineering departments as cross-listed courses.Biomedical Engineering Department of UB is one of the fastest growing and is in the process of developing its undergraduate program (BS BME), hence, the new faculty will be required to play an active role in this growth process.